I Love You (Yello song)

-"I Love You" is a 1983 song by Swiss band Yello from their third studio album You Gotta Say Yes to Another Excess.
-The song reached number 41 in the United Kingdom and number 16 on the Billboard Dance Club songs chart.
+"I Love You" is a 1983 song by Swiss electronic music band Yello from their third studio album You Gotta Say Yes to Another Excess.
+The song reached No. 41 on the UK singles chart and No. 16 on the U.S. Billboard Dance Club Songs chart.
 The song was also accompanied by a music video which was directed by Dieter Meier.
 AllMusic's John Bush stated the song has "deep-throated vocals".